Transformation Functions

 • Digital I/O

-• Galvo laster output
+• Galvo laser output

 C Development Environment

-Obtaining the CTransformation Example Project
+Get the CTransformation Example Project

 Dependencies

-• CTransformationLibrary, provided in CTransformation\Library and CTransformation\Include.
+• CTransformationLibrary, which is supplied in CTransformation\Library and CTransformation\Include.

 1. Select C++ build tools.

-2. Extract the contents of CTransformation\INtime\BuildEnvironment\VS2019\VS2019_BuildTools.zip to C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\MSBuild\Microsoft\VC\v160\Platforms.
+2. Extract the contents of CTransformation\Platforms\INtime\BuildEnvironment\VS2019\VS2019_BuildTools.zip to C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\MSBuild\Microsoft\VC\v160\Platforms.

 3. Use MSBuild to build the example project: